-As was already written in section 7, in English we can distinguish three kinds of additives: scalar additives (even), non-scalar additives (also, too) and vague additives (similarly, likewise, analogously).
-The question is how to distinguish scalar additives from non-scalar ones?
-In this part of the QUIS ${SEM}$ , we propose a test which helps to discover whether a given additive particle obtains a scalar reading or not.
+As discussed in section 7, three kinds of additives can be distinguished in English: scalar additives (even), non-scalar additives (also, too), and vague additives (similarly, likewise, analogously).
+The question focused on here is how to distinguish scalar additives from non-scalar ones.
+Thus, this part of $QUIS{SEM}$ presents a test which helps determine whether a given additive particle obtains a scalar reading or not.